Making the butcher a brand

-The corporate design, packaging ranges and shop design were created holistically for a new brand presence that unites innovation and tradition.
-Each detail was chosen with this directive: from the special tiles to the enamel signs and slate tablets in the store communication, up to the black wrapping paper for the meat.
+The corporate design, packaging ranges and shop design were created as an integral concept for a new brand image combining innovation and tradition.
+Every detail was selected on this basis: from the special tiles through the enamel signs and slate tops in the store design to the black paper in which to wrap the meat.
+Since then, the brand has conveyed exactly the standard of quality that has characterized its products for over 100 years.